RC2014Z80/RC2014/ROMs/CPM-IDE/readme.md

 The CP/M-IDE system supports up to 4 mounted CP/M "drives" (files) of nominally 8 MBytes each.
 There can be as many CP/M drives stored on the FAT32 formatted disk as desired, and CP/M-IDE can be started with any 4 of them.
 Collections of hundreds (or even thousands) of CP/M drives can be stored in any number of sub-directories on the FAT32 host disk, to be mounted at will.

-All CP/M-IDE builds provide over 56kB of free TPA to the user's CP/M applications.
-For all RC2014 builds the __BDOS__ origin is __`0xE300`__.
+All CP/M-IDE builds provide at least 56kB of free TPA for the user's CP/M applications.
 This large free TPA achieved by limiting the number of concurrently mounted CP/M drives to 4.

 <div>
 <table style="border: 2px solid #cccccc;">